 “What I have learned over the past seven years, eight months in recovery is invaluable,” Brittany continues.
 “I learned about me, about who I am.
 I had never really done that before.
 I feel alive and free to be exactly, unashamedly me.
 I learned how to live by choosing contentment.
 I learned how to take the trauma and pain from my childhood and understand it, appreciate its importance and let it go.
 I have learned how to forgive and how to be forgiven.
 Recovery gave me everything that I had always yearned for.”

 If someone you love is living with an addiction to Xanax, we hope you’ll consider Black Bear Lodge.
 We’re located in northern Georgia, tucked away amid the intense beauty of the mountain foothills.
-Our residential program utilizes evidence-based therapies that can really put an end to the trauma an addiction can cause, and we also provide a number of innovative therapies that can heal the soul, including yoga, adventure therapy, and art therapy.
+Our residential program utilizes evidence-based therapies that can really put an end to the trauma an addiction can cause, and we also provide a number of innovative therapies that can heal the soul, including yoga, experiential therapy, and art therapy.
 Our licensed recovery professionals can help you and your family heal.

 Call us to learn about our program, and we can even set up an intake appointment, so the person you love can start getting better right now.